dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 | <a href="{{site.dart_api}}/dart-io/stdin.html" target="_blank">stdin</a> | The standard input |
 {: .table }

-Import the dart:io library as follows:
+Import the dart:io and dart:async libraries as follows:

 {% prettify dart %}
 import 'dart:io';
+import 'dart:async';
 {% endprettify %}

 Only command-line applications, not web applications, can use the dart:io library.
+The `async`, `await`, and `await for` keywords are built into the Dart language, but you must import dart:async to refer to the Future or Stream class.

 ### stdout

 Here's the code from the `dcat` program that writes the line number to the `stdout` (if the -n flag is set) followed by the line from the file.

 {% prettify dart %}
 if (showLineNumbers) {